The Moira, or Mystery of the Bush

 Moira, or The Mystery of the Bush is a 1912 Australian silent film directed by Alfred Rolfe.

 It is considered a lost film.

 It may also be known as Call of the Bush.

+Charles Woods appeared as a lecturer accompanying the film.

 Plot

 Some aboriginals steal a child in rural Australia.
 Fifteen years later the father of the girl discovers her although he does not know who she is at first.
 Eventually the two are reunited.